grisselfaura/Milestone-First-Project-User-Centric-Frontend-Development/README.md

 ## Testing
-HTML and CSS code check for coding errors.TO BE DONE AGAIN!!!
+HTML and CSS code checked for coding errors.
+CSS prefixes were checked against https://autoprefixer.github.io/

 By clicking on the links in the navbar, the scrollSpy effect will work regardless of whether or not you're viewing the sections in the same order they are listed in the dropdown navbar.